f5devcentral/adc-telemetry-based-autoscaling/README.md

 1. Authenticate to Azure using [Azure CLI](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/guides/azure_cli)

-1. Navigate to scripts directory, (*adc-telemetry-based-autoscaling/azure/scripts/*) and execute the deployment script - (*sh ./deploy.sh*).
+1. Navigate to the scripts directory, (*adc-telemetry-based-autoscaling/azure/scripts/*) and execute the deployment script - (*sh ./deploy.sh*).
 The deployment script executes the Terraform project as illustrated above and migrates the local Terraform state to remote state located on the newly created Hashicorp Consul server.

-1. Optional - Once the initial deployment is complete, it is no longer necessary to retain the local repo clone.
+The GitHub runners will reference the migrated state and repo-hosted terraform to perform infrastructure updates, (*scaling operations*).

+## Configuring Alerts

+### The AlertForwarder service
+The alertforwarder service

+### Analytics Providers

+The alertforwarder service currently supports alerts received from the following TS consumer: Splunk, Elastic Watcher/Kibana, and Azure Log Analytics.
+A brief overview for each of the listed vendors is available below.
+For detailed guidance on configuring sample alerts refer to the relevant consumer (*"vendor"*) folder located in the 'azure/ts_consumers' directory.